NickIliev/NativeScript-cameraApp-poc/README.md

 ## Android *
 Please note that we are uing **android.hardware.camera2** api which requires at least **API Level 21** The application is showing the basic concepts behind camera2 API and allows you to start a CameraPreviewSession..
 Also how to get the available cameras and their characteristics and use them to improve your camera app.
-Also an exmaple of how to use **CameraCaptureSession.CaptureCallback** and how to use the current states to capture pictures.
+Also shows an example of how to use **CameraCaptureSession.CaptureCallback** and how to use the current states to capture pictures.